USS Pearl Habor Public Affairs

-PACIFIC OCEAN (August 5, 2021) U.S. Marine Corps Cpl.
-Thomas Chapman, a recon Marine assigned to 1st Recon, 11th Marine Expeditionary Unit (MEU), from Annapolis, Md., practices reloading drills with an M4 rifle aboard amphibious assault ship USS Pearl Harbor (LSD 52), Aug 5.
-Sailors and Marines aboard the Pearl Harbor are underway on deployment in the Pacific Ocean.
-(U.S. Navy photo by Mass Communications Specialist 3rd Class Sang Kim)
+PACIFIC OCEAN (August 24, 2021) U.S. Marine Corps reconnaissance Marines, assigned to All Domain Reconnaissance Detachment (ADRD), 11th Marine Expeditionary Unit (MEU), prepare to conduct night drills onboard amphibious dock landing ship USS Pearl Harbor (LSD 52), Aug 24.
+Pearl Harbor, part of the USS Essex Amphibious Ready Group (ARG), along with the 11th MEU, is operating in the U.S. 7th Fleet area of responsibility to enhance interoperability with allies and partners and serve as a ready response force to defend peace and stability in the Indo-Pacific region.
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Sang Kim)

 |Date Taken: